Scurrlin/House_Party/README.md

 # House_Party
 A music app that lets you create or join listening parties with your friends!
+Built with Python, React, SQL, and Spotify's Web API/Web Playback SDK.

 ![banner_image](https://i.imgur.com/S8I1QNd.png)